.

 course.noun,.plural.courses

-onward movement in a particular direction (the events of humanity are on their course); one's route in life (she's followed the path of honesty as long as I know); progress; the direction of continuing movement (took a northern course); the route or path taken by something, such as a stream, that moves (in the course of a year many circumstances occur); a complete body of prescribed studies constituting a curriculum (she took a course in liberal arts at college); a unit of such a curriculum; part of a meal served as a unit at one time
+onward movement in a particular direction (the events of humanity are on their course); one's route in life (she's followed the course of honesty in her life); progress; the direction of continuing movement (took a northern course); the route or path taken by something, such as a stream, that moves (in the course of a year many circumstances occur); a complete body of prescribed studies constituting a curriculum (she took a course in liberal arts at college); a unit of such a curriculum; part of a meal served as a unit at one time (it was a 5 course meal)

 course, coursed, coursing, courses.transitive verbs